Cognitive-Behavioral Therapy for Pain Management

 Treatment Overview

-Cognitive-behavioural therapy, also called CBT, is a way to help you stay well or cope with a health problem by changing how you think.
-And how you think affects how you feel.
+Cognitive behavioural therapy, also called CBT, is a way to help you stay well or cope with a problem by changing how you think and behave.

-If you learn how to stop negative thoughts when they happen, you may be more able to care for yourself and handle life's challenges.
+If you learn how to reframe negative thoughts, you may be more able to care for yourself and handle life's challenges.
 You will feel better.
 And you may be more able to avoid or cope with stress, anxiety, and depression.

-Many people work with a therapist or a counsellor to learn CBT.
-But you also can practice on your own.
+Many people work with a therapist or a counsellor for CBT.
+But you also can practice CBT skills on your own.

 What To Expect